Skip to main content

 Analyst Summary

-Both Rasa and Cogent Labs compete directly in the NLP space, making this a head-to-head matchup within the same market segment.
+In the NLP market, Rasa and Cogent Labs represent two distinct approaches.
 Rasa builds an open-source conversational AI framework and an enterprise-grade dialogue management platform used by developers and large organizations to deploy contextual AI assistants.
 Cogent Labs develops AI document processing and text analysis software with specialised capabilities in Japanese character recognition, handwritten text, and structured document data extraction, targeting the Japanese financial services, insurance, and government sectors where large volumes of handwritten and mixed-format documents require processing with high accuracy in Japanese scripts including kanji, hiragana, and katakana.

 Rasa operates out of 🇺🇸 United States while Cogent Labs is based in 🇯🇵 Japan, giving each a distinct home-market advantage.
-On Awaira's 0–100 composite score, both companies are closely matched — Rasa scores 60 and Cogent Labs scores 55.
+On Awaira's 0-100 scale, the gap is minimal — Rasa scores 60 and Cogent Labs scores 55.
+Under Alan Nichol and Andrew Hall respectively, both companies continue to chart aggressive growth paths.

 Metrics Comparison